-A legal ruling that would send 28 detained immigrant mothers and their children back to Latin America despite their claims they would be persecuted upon return was upheld on Monday by a federal appeals court.
+A legal ruling that would send 28 detained immigrant mothers and their children back to Latin America despite their claims that they would be persecuted upon return was upheld on Monday by a federal appeals court.

-Judge D Brooks Smith wrote in the decision that the justices were "sympathetic to the plight" of the petitioners, but he added that since the women arrived in the US "surreptitiously" they were not entitled to constitutional protections.
+Judge David Brooks Smith wrote in the decision that the justices were "sympathetic to the plight" of the petitioners, but he added that since the women arrived in the US "surreptitiously" they were not entitled to constitutional protections.

 "The decision is wrong as a matter of history and precedent, and if left intact, will be the first time in the history of the country that noncitizens on US soil cannot obtain federal court review of the legality of their deportation," Gelernt said in a statement.